icey-franken/projectKIL/documentation/features.md

-# README for instructables project feature scoping
+# README for instructables project features

 Our project: replicate instructables.com website appearance and the functionality specified in feature list below.